GYO002/furima-35723/README.md

 | item           | references| foreign_key |

 Association
-purchase-record belong_one user
+purchase-record belongs_one user
-purchase-record belong_one item
+purchase-record belongs_one item
 purchase-record has_one shipping-address